TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

 Now we will try the same thing with some categorical data.
-Since the design is exactly balanced (there are equal number of observations in each group) each data point has exactly the same leverage.
+Since the design is exactly balanced (there are equal number of observations in each group) each data point has the same leverage.
 Since there are three categories, so `p` (number of returned coefficients) is three:

 ```